meatball133/crystal/exercises/concept/language-list/.docs/introduction.md

 ## Empty Arrays

-When creating an empty array, can the compiler not infer which type the array is built of.
+When creating an empty array, the compiler cannot infer the type of the array.
 Therefore, you need to specify the type of the array.
-This can be done by either specifying the type of the array or by using the `of` keyword.
-Or by using the array initializer syntax, which is: `Array(T).new`.
+This can be done by specifying the type of the array, by using the `of` keyword, or by using the array initializer syntax, which is: `Array(T).new`.

 ```crystal
 [] of (Int32 | Float64 | String)    # => []